simpeg/simpeg/docs/content/dc/index.rst

 Direct Current Resistivity
 **************************

-`SimPEG.DCIP` uses SimPEG as the framework for the forward and inverse direct current (DC) resistivity and induced polarization (IP) geophysical problems.
+`SimPEG.EM.Static.DC` and `SimPEG.EM.Static.IP` uses SimPEG as the framework for the forward and inverse direct current (DC) resistivity and induced polarization (IP) geophysical problems.